 - Extra virgin olive oil, my go-to olive oils

 - 2 garlic cloves, minced

-- 1 lb lean ground beef OR ground turkey
+- 1 lb lean ground beef, or ground turkey or Italian sausage

 - 26 oz canned or boxed crushed tomatoes

 - 15 oz tomato sauce

 - 6 to 8 oz fresh mozzarella, more to your liking